 Be sure to review the grading rubric before submitting.

-If you need to resubmit, that’s fine, just click “New Attempt” on the assignment page and upload it again.
+If you need to resubmit, that’s fine.
 The last thing you submit is what we grade.
-If you resubmit, Canvas may change your filename to have a -1

 It is okay to submit on/before the normal due date, and then resubmit on the late due date.
 You will get the late penalty, but if you turn in a 60 on time and a 100 late, that 100 becomes a 90, and it’s a net win anyway!